|COUNTY WIDE BURN BAN STILL ON. PLEASE BE CAREFUL AND HAVE NO OPEN FIRES!

 It was announced at the beginning of the meeting that it needed to be a fast meeting because the DMR VFD needed to finish setting up for their Annual Christmas Dinner in the

 The Board addressed the building materials that had been dumped at the burn pile.
 DMR resident Bryan DeLesdernier observed a contractor known to him dumping the material.
+On

-On his own, in the pouring rain, Bryan loaded up the material on his own trailer and took it to the dump.
-It was discovered that a DMR resident had hired a contractor to tear down or
+his own, in the pouring rain, Bryan loaded up the material on his own trailer and took it to the dump.
+It was discovered that a DMR resident had hired a contractor to tear down or replace

-bill.
-Great to have people like Brian living up here.
+have people like Brian living up here.

 The search for a new HOA Attorney was tabled until next month.
 The attorney Mike wants to use lives in Austin, charges $450 per hour or $350 per hour for his assistants.
-He bills
+He bills in 6

 Darell presented the Road Committee report.
 The incredible increase in traffic has caused more wear and tear on the roads than in the past.
 He asked the Board to approve the

 purchase of 200 yards of caliche for $8,332.00.
 The Board decided to transfer $8,500.00 from the Equipment Repair and maintenance line item to the Culvert/ Materials line item.
+The

-The transfer would allow for the purchase of caliche to be used as a binder on our roads.
+transfer would allow for the purchase of caliche to be used as a binder on our roads.

 In Open Comments, Mariel tossed out the idea of seeking out DMR residents who are interested in becoming EMTs.
-Currently we only have 2 EMT’s in the DMR that can respond
+Currently we only have 2 EMT’s in the DMR that can respond up

-they sign a one year commitment to work as an EMT in the DMR.
+sign a one year commitment to work as an EMT in the DMR.
 Then, after they have served a year up here, the DMPOA could reimburse the person for the costs incurred.
-This
+This will

-will definitely have to be addressed by our DMR VFD.
+definitely have to be addressed by our DMR VFD.